 NMTSB provides music therapy services for individuals with neurologic differences (ASD, brain injury, CP, developmental delay etc).
 Sessions are held at a home clinic at Everton Park.
 Mobile sessions are not currently available.

 Rebecca Eager is a Registered and Neurologic Music Therapist with a Masters of Music Therapy degree from the University of QLD.
 She has completed 2 advanced fellowship trainings in Neurologic Music Therapy and previously been employed by the University of QLD (Masters of Music Therapy program) in a lecturing and Clinical Placement Coordinator position.
-Rebecca is currently the Vice President of the Australia Music Therapy Association.
-CV
+Throughout 2015-2018 Rebecca held the position of Vice President of the Australia Music Therapy Association.

 Everton Park clinic venue:

 ***Music Therapy is approved under the Australian National Disability Insurance Scheme (NDIS).
 Here is some further information about NDIS and music therapy should you need to share at your planning meeting.***